owent/WP-Code-Highlight.js/readme.txt

 3. Use `[code lang="some_lang"]some code[/code]` construction for highlighting
    or `[code]some code[/code]` for highlighting with language autodetection.
    You also can use `<pre><code>` tags instead `[code]` bb-tag.
+4. Or enable SyntaxHighlighter compatible and Prettify compatible and then just

 == Changelog ==

+= 0.1.1 =
+1. add support for syntaxhighlighter
+2. add support for prettify
+3. fix some translation problems

 = 0.1.0 =
 create